MyaBird/Perturbation-to-Hubbard-Model/README.md

 Docs deploy automatically on push to `main` via GitHub Actions.
 To enable this, go to your repo's Settings > Pages and set the source to **GitHub Actions**.

+The full documentation for this package can be viewed [here](https://perturbation-to-hubbard-model.readthedocs.io/en/latest/index.html).

 ## Development

 To set up for local development: